 In 2013, in Barcelona, he became the winner of the inaugural FINA High Diving World Championship and, despite turning 40 years of age in 2014, he continues to compete at the top of his discipline.
 A fact convincingly proven during the previous season, where the Hawaii-resident finished six out of eight competitions on the podium and became Gary Hunt's overall runner-up for the third time.

-The veteran knows well the ups and downs of the sport.
-After a season-ending injury in 2011, Orlando, who now resides in Laie, in Hawaii, was determined to come back better than ever and so he did in 2012, coming agonisingly close to beating champion Gary Hunt to the Red Bull Cliff Diving World Series title in Oman.
-Orlando's focus is now on learning new dives in a bid to increase his Degree of Difficulty and stay at the top of a sport that is rapidly-evolving.
+Colombia's 'Dancing with the Stars' participant knows well the ups and downs of the sport of cliff diving.
+After a season-ending injury in 2011, Orlando was determined to come back better than ever and so he did in 2012, coming agonisingly close to beating champion Gary Hunt to the World Series title at the final stop in Oman.

-After more than a decade of Olympic diving, Orlando made the transition to what he calls "the more natural form of diving" in the mid-90s.
-Duque's high diving career began in Europe where he improved his diving skills, helped at the time by coach Ken Grove, a former Olympic diver and now a World Series judge.
-In his first world championships in 1999, he took second place and so began a hugely successful cliff diving career, the highlight of which saw him become the first World Series Champion at the final in Athens, Greece, in September 2009.
+After more than a decade of Olympic diving, the most experienced athlete in the World Series line-up made the transition to what he calls "the more natural form of diving" in the mid-90s.
+Duque's high diving career began in Europe where he improved his diving skills.
+In his first world championships in 1999, he took second place and so began a hugely successful cliff diving career, one highlight of which saw him become the first World Series Champion at the final in Athens, Greece, in September 2009.